My one true love (aka my backpack) and I have traveled for 8 months now, and we’re not sick of each other yet.

 Step 5: To travel more, leave your holiday behavior home

 Folks, there is no space for considerably lightening your wallet on local markets, boozing up every weekend, staying in fancy resorts and wine & dine every other day.

 Living abroad is just another form of – living.
 So, hello remote airbnbs, scooters, home-cooking and long working hours!

 If you read all the way down here and you’re not my mum, you might have seen some of my social media stuff.
-Of course it’s a lot of pretty pictures, living on exotic islands and stuff.
+Of course it’s a lot of pretty pictures, living on exotic islands, travel more offbeat destinations.

 But yeah, then finishing the day with a coconut watching the sunset across the Bali Sea is pretty sweet.

 FRIENDS!
 Aiaiai, here we are.
 Finally.
 As always, let me know what you think, if you have additional tips or questions – and happy travels to y’all!